schnoddelbotz/uds-proxy/README.md

 ## alternatives

+Obviously, uds-proxy is a kludge.
+Simply use connection pooling if available!

+- for Python and HTTP, simply reuse [requests library's session objects](https://2.python-requests.org/en/master/user/advanced/#session-objects) and you're set
 - for Python and Redis, use a [redis.py connection pool](https://github.com/andymccurdy/redis-py#connection-pools)
-- for Python and HTTP, requests library will just do it
-- for Redis and PHP, [phpredis](https://github.com/phpredis/phpredis) supports experimental persistent connections
+- for Redis and PHP, [phpredis](https://github.com/phpredis/phpredis) supports connection pooling since v4.2.1
 - a potentially more sophisticated solution can be found in [this TCP vs UDS speed comparison stackoverflow thread](https://stackoverflow.com/questions/14973942/performance-tcp-loopback-connection-vs-unix-domain-socket):
   [Speedus](http://speedus.torusware.com/) intercepts relevant system calls, which avoids need for any code changes.
-However, if I understood correctly, Speedus only helps if services actually sit on the same host system.
+However, if I understood correctly, Speedus only helps if services actually sit on the same host system (?).

+You can also use NGINX [to create a UDS HTTP/S pooling forward proxy](https://serverfault.com/questions/899109/universal-persistent-connection-pool-proxy-with-nginx) like uds-proxy.
+It seems that neither [Apache](https://bz.apache.org/bugzilla/show_bug.cgi?id=55898) nor Squid (?) are able to do that.

 ## license